Shadow986/printf/README.md

 Each of these functions follows a similar pattern of retrieving an unsigned number from the variable argument list, converting it to the desired notation, and then calling the  write_unsgnd  function to handle the printing

+# secondary_func

+1. The function  print_pointer  takes a variable argument list ( types ) and other parameters ( buffer ,  flags ,  width ,  precision ,  size ).
+It retrieves a pointer value from the variable argument list using  va_arg  and performs operations to convert and print the pointer.
+It converts the pointer value to a hexadecimal representation, handles flags and padding, and calls the  write_pointer  function to print the pointer.
+The function returns the number of characters printed.

+2. The function  print_non_printable  takes a variable argument list ( types ) and other parameters ( buffer ,  flags ,  width ,  precision ,  size ).
+It retrieves a string from the variable argument list using  va_arg  and performs operations to print non-printable characters in a hexadecimal format.
+It checks each character in the string using the  is_printable  function and appends the appropriate hexadecimal code to the buffer.
+The function then writes the contents of the buffer to the standard output and returns the number of characters printed.

+3. The function  print_reverse  takes a variable argument list ( types ) and other parameters ( buffer ,  flags ,  width ,  precision ,  size ).
+It retrieves a string from the variable argument list using  va_arg  and prints the string in reverse order.
+The function iterates over the characters in the string, starting from the last character, and writes them to the standard output.
+It returns the number of characters printed.

+4. The function  print_rot13string  takes a variable argument list ( types ) and other parameters ( buffer ,  flags ,  width ,  precision ,  size ).
+It retrieves a string from the variable argument list using  va_arg  and performs a ROT13 encryption on the string.
+It replaces each character in the string with the corresponding ROT13 character and writes the resulting string to the standard output.
+The function returns the number of characters printed.

+Each of these functions follows a similar pattern of retrieving data from the variable argument list, performing necessary operations, and writing the result to the standard output.